softwareQinc/qpp/INSTALL.md

 - [CMake](https://cmake.org/)
 - [Eigen 3](https://eigen.tuxfamily.org) linear algebra library
-    - Preferably install Eigen3 with via CMake or with a package manager, e.g. `sudo apt install libeigen3-dev` to install on Ubuntu/Debian Linux, so it is visible system-wide
+    - Preferably install Eigen3 with a package manager, e.g., `sudo apt install libeigen3-dev` to install on Ubuntu/Debian Linux, so it is visible system-wide
     - **Important**: If, when building with Quantum++, your system is unable to detect the location of the Eigen3 matrix library, set the environment